MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/add-users.md

 [!INCLUDE [azure-ad-to-microsoft-entra-id](../includes/azure-ad-to-microsoft-entra-id.md)]

 As a Microsoft Dynamics 365 Guides admin, assign licenses to individual users or a group of users in your organization.
+Choose how you want to assign licenses to users and perform the appropriate task.

+- Add users through Microsoft Entra ID.
+We recommend this option because you can assign licenses and Guides security roles at the group level.
-You can use the Power Platform admin center or the Microsoft Entra ID.
-Consider [group-based licensing in Microsoft Entra ID](/entra/fundamentals/concept-group-based-licensing).
+- Add users manually through the Power Platform admin center and set security roles as you add the user.

 > [!IMPORTANT]
 > Make sure each user or group is assigned Dynamics 365 Guides, Common Data Service, and PowerApps for Guides.